zarr-developers/VirtualiZarr/docs/faq.md

 The reasons why VirtualiZarr has been developed as separate project rather than by contributing to the Kerchunk library upstream are:
 - Kerchunk aims to support non-Zarr-like formats too [(1)](https://github.com/fsspec/kerchunk/issues/386#issuecomment-1795379571) [(2)](https://github.com/zarr-developers/zarr-specs/issues/287#issuecomment-1944439368), whereas VirtualiZarr is more strictly scoped, and may eventually be very tighted integrated with the Zarr-Python library itself,
-- Once the VirtualiZarr feature list above is complete, it will likely not share any code with the Kerchunk library, nor import it,
+- The VirtualiZarr roadmap means that it will likely at some point not share any code with the Kerchunk library, nor require importing it,
 - The API design of VirtualiZarr is deliberately [completely different](https://github.com/fsspec/kerchunk/issues/377#issuecomment-1922688615) to Kerchunk's API, so integration into Kerchunk would have meant duplicated functionality,
 - Refactoring Kerchunk's existing API to maintain backwards compatibility would have been [challenging](https://github.com/fsspec/kerchunk/issues/434).